A structure theorem for stochastic processes indexed by the discrete hypercube: Correlations over -separated sets

-8.2. \textbf{The main result.} The following theorem---which is the main result in this section---complements Theorems \ref{thm:dich_lines} and \ref{t7.2} and completes the analysis of correlations of stationary processes.
-(We recall that the notion of stationarity for arbitrary correlations is given in Definition \ref{stationarity6}.) \begin{thm} Let $k,\kappa,m$ be positive integers with $k,\kappa \meg 2$ and $\kappa\mik k^m$, and let $\ee,\sigma,\eta>0$ such that
+The following theorem, which is the main result in this section, complements Theorems \ref{thm:dich_lines} and \ref{t7.2} and completes the analysis of correlations of stationary processes.
+(We recall that the notion of stationarity for arbitrary correlations is given in Definition \ref{stationarity6}.) \begin{thm} Let $k,\kappa,m$ be positive integers such that $k,\kappa \meg 2$ and $\kappa\mik k^m$, and let $\ee,\sigma,\eta>0$ with

 Also let $A$ be a set with $|A|=k$, let $n>m$ be an integer, and let $\langle D_t: t\in A^n\rangle$ be an $\eta$-stationary process in a probability space $(\Omega, \mathcal{F}, \mathbb{P})$ such that $|\mathbb{P}(D_t)-\ee|\mik\eta $ for every $t\in A^n$.
 Then, either \begin{enumerate} \item [(i)] for every nonempty $G\subseteq A^n$ with cardinality at most $\kappa$ and whose type $\tau(G)$ has dimension\footnote{Note that, by Fact \ref{f6.3}, if the type $\tau(G)$ of a nonempty set $G\subseteq A^n$ has dimension at most $m$, then $G$ is $\ell$-separated for some $\ell\mik m$.} at most $m$ we have